openedx/xblock-lti-consumer/docs/decisions/0003-lti-1p3-score-linking.rst

      - Maximum score for this given problem, derived from the block's attributes.
    * - tag
      - Blank, this is used by LTI tools in the programmatic interaction model.
+   * - start_date_time
+     - The problem's start date, if available in the block's attributes.
-   * - start_date_time and end_date_time
+   * - end_date_time
-     - The problem's start and end date, if available in the block's attributes.
+     - The problem's end date, if available in the block's attributes.

 Programmatic grade handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~